yobta/stores/src/stores/stackYobta/index.md

 The `add` method returns `true` if the item was successfully added, and `false` if the item already exists in the stack.

-## Removing the Last Item
+## Removing Items

-To remove the last item from the stack, you can use the `remove` method:
+To remove any item from the stack, you can use the `remove` method:

 ```ts
 myStack.remove(4)